 While visiting this part of the world, if you want a really unique experience, and you love cats – try and find the Cat woman’s house in St. Ignace.
-If you’re travelling north toward Kouchibouguac National Park, watch for the sign that says, “St. Ignace”.
+If you’re traveling north toward Kouchibouguac National Park, watch for the sign that says, “St. Ignace”.
 Head toward that village about 3 km, and watch for an Acadian blue and white cottage address 1959.
-Jus knock on the door.
+Just knock on the door.

 Kouchibouguac National Park